sybila/biodivine-aeon-py/api-coverage/lib-bdd.md

 Currently, it does not really make sense to export the functions from this module into Python just to receive them back as references.
 Instead, we use a different approach:

-`Bdd` methods that in Rust accept arbitrary "op function" can accept a function name string.
-This uses the standard names from the `op_function` module: `and`, `or`, `and_not`, `iff`, `imp`, and `xor`.
-However, one can also pass an arbitrary callable Python object.
+`Bdd` methods that in Rust accept arbitrary "op function" can accept an arbitrary callable Python object.
 In such case, this object is used to build a function table (just an exhaustive lookup table).
 The original Rust method is then called with a function that is based on this lookup table.
 Since the lookup tables are small, the overhead is acceptable for any sufficiently large BDD.

 # `Bdd`